 - Represented multiple healthcare and life sciences clients requesting advisory opinions from the HHS Office of the Inspector General (OIG) regarding novel patient support arrangements.

 - Assisted major pharmaceutical company with a comprehensive review and enhancement of its policies and procedures related to patient support activities.

 - Conducted several risk assessments of the market access and patient support activities at several major biopharmaceutical companies, culminating in reports providing compliance recommendations for the business and executive leadership.

-- Regularly assisting several biopharmaceutical companies, physician specialty societies, and trade organizations in developing strategic positions, and drafting related comment letters, regarding CMS and HHS OIG proposed rulemaking.
+- Regularly assisting several biopharmaceutical companies, physician specialty societies, healthcare providers, and trade organizations in developing strategic positions, and drafting related comment letters, regarding CMS and HHS OIG proposed rulemaking.

-- Advising physician practices regarding compliance with Medicare's Quality Payment Program.
+- Advising physician specialty societies and individual physician practices regarding compliance with Medicare's Quality Payment Program.

 magna cum laude

 Government & Military Service

 Senior Counsel on Oversight, Office of the Assistant Secretary for Legislation, HHS